Array Functions

 );

-// ['a' => 1, 'b' => 2]
+// returns ['a' => 1, 'b' => 2]

 first (array $array, ?callable $predicate=null, ?callable $else=null)mixed

 Returns the first item (matching the specified predicate if given).
-If there is no such item, it returns result of invoking $else or null.
+If there is no such item, it returns the result of invoking $else or null.
 The $predicate has the signature function ($value, int|string $key, array $array): bool.

-It does not change the internal pointer unlike reset().
+It does not change the internal pointer, unlike reset().
 The $predicate and $else parameters exist since version 4.0.4.

 Arrays::first([1, 2, 3]); // 1